CharlesWaylon/Anti_Money_Laundering/README1.md

 - labels `GOOD` and `BAD`
 - class balance of about 79.05% `GOOD` and 20.95% `BAD`

-This means the task is an imbalanced binary classification problem, which matters when choosing metrics and loss weighting.
+This means I was working with an imbalanced binary classification problem, which matters when choosing metrics and loss weighting.

 ## Modeling idea

-The GNN setup reframes the data as a transaction graph:
+I reframed the data as a transaction graph:

 - nodes represent accounts
 - edges represent transactions from sender account to beneficiary account
 - edge labels represent whether the transaction is `GOOD` or `BAD`

-This approach is useful for AML because suspicious behavior often depends on network structure, repeated counterparties, account roles, and relational patterns that flat row-wise models can miss.
+I took this approach because suspicious behavior in AML often depends on network structure, repeated counterparties, account roles, and relational patterns that flat row-wise models can miss.

 ## Feature engineering

-The initial pipeline in `GNN_Model_1.ipynb` and `GNN_pt2.py` builds both edge features and node features.
+In `GNN_Model_1.ipynb` and `GNN_pt2.py`, I built both edge features and node features.

 ### Edge features

-The saved code shows the following transaction-level features were used:
+The saved code shows that I used the following transaction-level features:

 - log-transformed `USD_amount`
 - `hour`